developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 Results cache also supports seamless coordinator scale-out, allowing newly added coordinators to benefit immediately from previously cached results.

-## Cases Supported By Results Cache[​](#cases-supported-by-results-cache "Direct link to Cases Supported By Results Cache")
+## Cases Supported By Results Cache

 Query result are cached in the following cases: